How Your Donation Makes a Difference

 About the Charity

 Boys' Town is a charity founded by the Montfort Brothers of St. Gabriel in 1948.
 We first began as a residential care for war-torn orphans, imparting education and life skills to them.
 Over the years, we have expanded to provide a continuum of services and become a one-stop children and youth centre.
 Boys' Town's services now include residential, fostering, youth outreach, adventure therapy, clinical intervention and family reunification.
 Boys' Town serves both boys and girls, from infants to young adults.
 We help children and youth who come from disadvantaged and disengaged families who may have faced hardship resulting from difficult home situations, financial struggles, abandonment, and abuse.
 Each year, Boys' Town works with close to 600 children and youths.
-With 70 years dedicated to the social mission, Boys' Town equips the children and youth in need with the skills they need to become socially integrated, responsible and contributing members of society.
+With over 70 years dedicated to the social mission, Boys' Town equips the children and youths in need with the skills they need to become socially integrated, responsible and contributing members of society.